openschc/openschc/docs/General/User_guide.rst

 Fragmenter/Reassembler
 ======================

-Using the client-server simulation, it is possible to observe some important details about noAck mode and fragmenter/reassembler.
+Using the client-server simulation, it is possible to observe some important details about NoAck mode and fragmenter/reassembler.
 First of all, it is necessary to create a file with any name (e.g. rule1.json) into the **examples/configs** folder, which will contain our rules as follows: ::

     [{